Site icon techbeatly

 ansible_winrm_server_cert_validation: ignore

-Note: For production, you need to use password encrypted using Ansible Vault or keep credentials in Ansible Tower.
-Also, you may need to create different user rather than Administrator.
+Note: For production, you need to use a password encrypted using Ansible Vault or keep credentials in Ansible Tower.
+Also, you may need to create a different user rather than an Administrator.

 $ ansible vm-win2016-dev -m win_ping